 Setting Up in One Location

-I'm no diva, but I've got one strong request: please arrange for the programs to take place in one set location during the day (or one before lunch, another after lunch).
+I'm no diva, but I've got one strong request: please arrange for the programs to take place in one set location during the day (or one location before lunch, another after lunch).

 Why?
 I've found that moving from classroom to classroom guarantees a lesser program.